The weekly class timetable is below, with details of the whole TJC syllabus and routes of progression for your practice, which we hope are useful.

 Beginners Foundation and General level Forms:

-• Foundation Chen Tai Ji Course 1 & 2 and Revision: Standing and Silk Reeling tai chi qi gong practice (for all levels, but especially beginners and new students) Foundation 2 is more challenging.
+• Foundation Chen Tai Ji Course & Foundation 2: Standing and Silk Reeling tai chi qi gong practice (for all levels, but especially beginners and new students) Foundation 2 is more challenging.

 • 9 Step Form (sometimes taught in Foundation for beginners and new students) or